 With virtualization software from cloud desktop services vendors such as Microsoft, Citrix, and VMware, physical machines can be divided into virtual machines that behave like their physical counterparts in all respects.

 We have hot selling products such as Cloud Desktops from various vendors including large ones like Microsoft and Citrix.
-Microsoft now offers an Azure version as the Microsoft Windows Virtual Desktop (WVD) and Citrix has hosted virtual desktop offerings using Citrix XenDesktop.
+Microsoft now offers an Azure version as the Microsoft Windows Virtual Desktop (WVD) and Citrix brings Citrix virtual desktop – the Citrix XenDesktop.

 Virtual machines are better suited than physical machines to the changing needs of businesses.
 They are easier to manage and utilize and optimize.
 Lower capital and operating cost per virtual desktop is the result.

 A Cloud Solution Provider takes a cluster of physical machines, builds many virtual machines with software; makes them accessible (with security) from the internet.
 Finally, combines them with provisioning, management and billing control panels.